 Personally, I also like the opportunity to share my ideas on radical mediation and the new role of the agent in the digital publishing economy.
 Connecting with industry professionals gives me a chance to hone these ideas and to hear how others are handling their own transitions.

-I (Chuck) Will Speak At These Great Writing Events in 2014:
+I (Chuck) Will Instruct At These Great Writing Events Soon:

 To be honest, I have numerous reasons for attending conferences…